Mopele/PiMonitor/README.md

 ## Frequent errors:
 On the raspberry you can encounter an error qith numpy.
 The error is because of a failed extension of c and can be resoved with `sudo apt-get install libatlas-base-dev` installing the extension.

+Also common is the FileNotFoundError, in wich the logfile is not found.
+Then maybe modify the line in the serv.py where the logfile is set and dont use a relative path to the logfile!